dekoza/mtgpl/MIR.rst

    At the beginning of the chosen player's upkeep, Energy Vortex deals 3 damage to that player unless they pay |mana_1| for each vortex counter on Energy Vortex.

    |mana_x|: Put X vortex counters on Energy Vortex.
-Activate this ability only during your upkeep.
+Activate only during your upkeep.

 :mtgtip:`Ether Well<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/a/0a2cf195-01bf-4076-a0c6-ca5403d84f7d.jpg?1562717833|https://scryfall.com/card/mir/65/ether-well?utm_source=api>`